-Once students have written a procedure to identify the different milk types, have them carry out their investigation for Part 1.
-This activity allows students to become familiar with the equipment and reagents that will be used in the following activity.
+Once students have put the steps in order to help them identify the different milk types, have them carry out their investigation for Part 1.
+This activity allows students to become familiar with the equipment and reagents that will be used in the following two activities.